vlaunyc/vlaunyc.github.io/_posts/2018-05-14-javascript_hoisting.markdown

   console.log("Hello " + character);
 };
 ```
 Anonymous functions are functions without a name.
-There are a couple of ways to create functions however they are all created at application run time.
+There are a couple of ways to create anonymous functions however they are all created at application run time.
 Which means `hello` function is only created when we hit this line in the program.

 One of the more famous use cases for anonymous functions are Immediately Invokable Function Expressions (IIFE).